-Students can enter the math curriculum at one of three levels:

-A flow chart for the math curriculum is given on a following page.
-See the course descriptions for more details.
+Students enter the math curriculum at one of three levels.
+A flow chart for the three levels in the math curriculum is provided on a following page.

 Several guidelines have been established to help teachers make recommendations to students as they move through the math curriculum.
-They are

-- 1. Incoming freshmen are recommended for a specific program based on their scores on the High School Placement Test. - 2.
-Incoming freshmen who have studied Algebra I in elementary/junior high school are required to take the Algebra I Proficiency Exam and score 83% or higher to qualify to take Geometry as a freshman.
-Those passing this exam with at least 83% will receive one credit in Algebra I. - 3.
-Freshmen wishing to take Geometry and Algebra 2 & Trigonometry in sophomore year must meet two out of the three requirements: - a.
+- 1. Incoming freshmen are recommended for a specific program based on their scores on the placement test. - 2.
+Incoming freshmen who have studied Algebra I in elementary/junior high school are required to take the Algebra I Proficiency Exam.
+Those who score 83% or higher qualify to enroll in Geometry as a freshman and to receive one credit in Algebra I. - 3.
+A current freshman who wants to enroll in Geometry and Algebra II & Trigonometry Honors his/her sophomore year must meet two of the three requirements: - a.
 An "A" for each quarter in Algebra I - b.
-Algebra I teacher's recommendation with advisor input. - c.
+Algebra I teacher's recommendation with advisor input - c.
 Score 83% or higher on Algebra I Proficiency Exam.

-Failure Policy: If a student fails the first semester but passes the second semester, he or she does not need to repeat the first semester.
-The first semester grade of F remains on the transcript, but the student receives one full credit for the year course.
-If a student passes the first semester but fails the second semester, he or she must audit the first semester the following year before repeating the second semester.
+Failure Policy: If a student fails the first semester and passes the second semester, then he/she is not required to repeat the first semester.
+The F for first semester and the applicable grade for second semester are recorded on the transcript, and one full credit is earned for the year-long course.
+If a student passes the first semester and fails the second semester, then, the following year, he/she must audit the first semester before repeating the second semester.
+The applicable grade for first semester and the F for second semester are recorded on the transcript, and 0.5 credit is awarded for the year-long course (an F earns no credit).